Friends & Family Sale! Up to 20% OFF* SITEWIDE

 No matter which type you end up with, high-index and polycarbonate lenses can be combined with an aspheric design to make the eyeglasses aesthetically thin.
 Those looking for UV protection may also be interested in transition lenses that darken in the presence of sunlight.
 And if you want to minimize the uncomfortable symptoms of computer vision syndrome (read: digital eye strain), opting for blue-light lenses may help.

 For eyeglass wearers interested in polycarbonate lenses, Pair Eyewear will become your go-to brand in no time.
-We offer this lens type in single-vision and progressive lenses treated with an anti-reflective and anti-scratch treatment at no additional cost.
-If thinness is what you desire, our Premium Plus lenses boast 1.67 ultra-thin lenses made of lightweight glass.
+We offer this as our standard lensoption in single-vision and progressive lenses treated with an anti-reflective and anti-scratch treatment.
+If thinness is what you desire, our Premium lenses boast 1.67 ultra-thin lenses made of lightweight glass.
 There are also our light-responsive lenses to protect your eyes from harmful UV rays.

 And the best part?
 Our prices start as low as $60 with a huge collection of fun designs (aka our Top Frames) to suit everyone.